sarahgrace/cppcon2019/9-14-concurrency.md

   * after calling wait
     * if ready = true -> proceed with work
     * if ready = false -> release lock and sleep, wait for notification
+* sender does stuff, then calls notify to wake up the receiver
+  * notify_one() is thread safe, doesn't need to be inside the critical section
 * danger:
-  * spurious wakeup: you were woken up but you weren't supposed to
+  * spurious wakeup: you were woken up but you weren't supposed to, happens if sender notifies before receiver waits
   * lost wakeup: you were supposed to wake up and you didn't
+    * using atomic<bool> for your predicate doesn't protect you from this, you still need to use a lock

 ```
+std::mutex myMutex;

 // sender
 {
   std::lock_guard<std::mutex> myLock(myMutex);